 6. Do Use Schema Markup to stay ahead of the Competition

 Schema markup is all about using rich codes and snippets on your website for the search engines to return more refined search results to the users.
-This can be considered as advanced SEO handling.
+This can be considered advanced SEO handling.
 Every online business that wants to be a competitor in eCommerce competition utilizes it.